terriblybored/Coursera-downloader/README.md

 Horribly rough - first project in Scala; doesn't accept nearly any input at all, or display download progress.

-Will automatically download all videos from SaaS course and Model Thinking course without prompting.
-Downloads all in parallel.
+Downloads all videos in course in parallel.
 Requires username and password.
 Will not download if file of same size and name is found.

 Run using